University of Thessaly: Academics

-In 2015 the external evaluation committee gave University of Thessaly a Positive evaluation.

-An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA) in the previous years.

 University Units

 Library and Information Center

 Library and Information Center of University of Thessaly was founded in 1995.
 Its central building is hosted in the renewed building of the old Athens Bank, which was built in 1903, and is located in the center of Volos.
 Moreover, there are branches of the Library that operate in every faculty in all cities of University of Thessaly.
 The Kitsos Makris Folklore Center is also part of the University of Thessaly Library & Information Center.

 Residence Hall

 University of Thessaly owns a small Student Residence Hall in Volos with a capacity of 40 rooms.
 There is also an accommodation grant of 100 € per month for the undergraduate foreign students of countries outside EU.
 For the Greek students and also the students of countries members of EU there is an accommodation grant of 1000 € per year depending on academic and financial criteria.
 There are plans for the development of a new large scale residence hall in the near future.